SezarTheGreat/Simple-Linear-Regression/README.md

 # Simple-Linear-Regression
-Simple linear regression using python
+Simple linear regression using python and anaconda framework...